salsita/inStyle/README.md

 Currently available for [SASS 3.4+](src/instyle.sass).

 **What's new** in 1.6.0:
-- parser rewrite with lots of improvements
+- parser rewrite with lots of improvements and fixes
 - **BREAKING** switched defaults for append to `^` and insert to `<` [reasons](//link)
 - all targets now always work from base index (vs last modified element index)
 - no restrictions on selector flow and order of modifications